A

 What is dog massage?

-dog.
-A massage will relax muscles, invigorate circulation, and
+for your dog.
+A massage will relax muscles, invigorate

-bring important changes in your pet's condition to your attention so
+important changes in your pet’s condition to your

 Who needs a massage?